 ITU-R M.1465: Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz

-ITU-R M.1730: Characteristics of and protection criteria for the radiolocation service in the frequency band 15.4-17.3 GHz

-ITU-R M.1796: Characteristics of and protection criteria for terrestrial radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz

 Introduction

-Primary surveillance radars (PSR) are used in an extensive range of applications, including air traffic control, weather monitoring and for emergency search and rescue.
-While many PSR are fixed and ground based, those that are used for search and rescue activities are mounted on mobile platforms such as ships and aircraft.
+Primary surveillance radars (PSR) are used in an extensive range of applications, including air traffic control, weather monitoring and emergency search and rescue operations.
+Many PSRs are fixed and ground based, while those that are used for search and rescue activities are typically mounted on mobile platforms such as ships and aircraft.

-Although the principles of operation of all PSR is the same, there is a high level of diversity in radio frequency (RF) pulse generation (transmit chain) and detection algorithms (receive chain) between radar designs and hence no standardized design.
-Therefore, detailed analysis of both the transmit and receive chain, including differences in signal processing steps is required to obtain an understanding of system performance.
+Although the principles of operation of all PSRs are the same, there is a high level of diversity in radio frequency (RF) pulse generation (transmit chain) and detection algorithms (receive chain) .
+Therefore, detailed analysis of both the transmit and receive chains, including differences in signal processing algorithms is required to obtain a measure of system performance.

-Modern PSR are typically designed using software models of electronic components, and since there is a high level of diversity of radar transmit and receive chains, the performance of these radars under different interference scenarios is best modeled in a software environment.
+Modern PSRs are typically designed using software models of electronic components.
+Since there is a high level of diversity between PSR transmit and receive chains, radar performance under different interference scenarios can be effectively modelled in a software environment.

-Software modeling approaches demonstrated in this report enable the reader to estimate system performance with respect to a range of interference sources for a range of radar types.
-The flexibility offers the ability to change various parameters at various stages and obtain performance predictions in multiple aspects.
+The software modeling approaches that are demonstrated in this report provide a way to estimate system performance with respect to a range of example interference sources and radar types.
+This flexibility offers the ability to change various parameters at various stages and obtain information on resultant radar performance.

-This report demonstrates with appropriate examples the:
+This report demonstrates and provides examples for the:

 a) simulation of radar transmit pulses;